 Patricia Anne Sarvella become the first woman to receive a Ph.D. degree at State College (from the Department of Genetics).

-Gamma Phi chapter members of the Sigma Kappa sorority was established.
+Gamma Phi chapter of the Sigma Kappa sorority was established.
 This was the first active chapter of a national sorority at NC State.
 They held their first pledge dance at the Carolina Hotel on 14 March 1960.

 Hazel Virginia Clark receives a master's degree in Occupational Information and Guidance, becoming the first African-American woman to receive a master's degree from NC State.